Merkley+Partners

 Merkley+Partners is a full-service advertising agency located in New York City.
 It is a wholly owned subsidiary of Omnicom Group, and a member of DAS.
 Currently the agency has 225 employees.

 The agency is currently managed by Chief Executive Officer Alex Gellert and Executive Creative Director / Chairman Andy Hirsch.
 They joined the agency in 1999.
 Scott Gelber was named President in 2018.

 The agency, originally named Merkley Newman Harty, was founded in 1993 by Parry Merkley, Creative Director, Steve Harty, Client Services Director, and Jane Newman, Strategic Planning Director.
 The three founders came together with the intent of removing the boundaries between their respective disciplines.

-Clients

-Clients include Mercedes-Benz, the Ad Council, LendingTree, Teva Pharmaceuticals, Sun Products, Smart Car, RushCard, the Ferrero Company, including brands TicTac and Nutella, Florida's Natural and Vanda Pharmaceuticals.